Back to Articles

 At BBZ, we’re constantly updating our range of Charts so you have access to everything you need to become a consistently winning player.

-We know that studying charts can be daunting, but nobody expects you to simply memorize countless charts at once.
+We know that studying poker can be daunting, but nobody expects you to simply memorize countless charts at once.
 Studying poker effectively is about taking things one spot at a time.

-Here are five proven techniques that will help you bolster your memory and improve your poker playing.
+Here are five proven techniques that will help you study poker more effectively and improve your results at the table.

 Getting a good night’s sleep can be difficult for poker players.
 You can never be sure how long a tournament will run for and that can often mean sessions run well into the early morning hours.
-But it remains essential–particularly when it comes to studying.
+But it remains essential, particularly when it comes to studying poker effectively.

 Sleep resets our brains and recharges our ability to learn and store new information.
-You could study BBZ’s Charts for two hours a day, but if you’re sleep-deprived, it’s going to be difficult for that information to be retained in your memory.
+You could study poker ranges for two hours a day, but if you’re sleep-deprived, it’s going to be difficult for that information to be retained in your memory.

 So how can you ensure you switch off after a late poker session?
-Your best bet is to take a warm–not hot–shower (this will help your body reach an ideal temperature for sleep), get away from all screens (that means no watching TV or flicking through your phone), and instead read a book or listen to a podcast (according to NHS.uk, this “relaxes the mind by distracting it”).
+Your best bet is to take a warm (not hot) shower to help your body reach an ideal temperature for sleep, get away from all screens, and instead read a book or listen to a podcast to help relax your mind.

-To improve your poker study you could also try taking naps immediately after studying.
-Researchers found that by taking a short power nap of 45-60 minutes immediately after learning something new, you could boost your memory by 500%.
-Imagine all the ranges you’d have memorised!
+To improve your poker study retention, you could also try taking naps immediately after studying.
+Researchers have found that taking a short power nap of 45 to 60 minutes immediately after learning something new can significantly boost your memory.
+Imagine how many ranges you’d have memorized!

 Get your body moving

 Our brains demand a healthy flow of oxygen-rich blood in order to function and there’s no better way of supplying it than with exercise.
-It’s also massively beneficial to memory; researchers at the National Institute on Ageing found strong links between aerobic exercise like running and improved memory.
+It’s also massively beneficial to memory.
+Researchers at the National Institute on Aging found strong links between aerobic exercise like running and improved memory.
+Exercise triggers high levels of a protein called cathepsin B, which travels to the brain to trigger neuron growth and new connections in the hippocampus, an area believed to be critical for memory.

 But when’s the best time for poker players to exercise?
 According to the studies, that would be around four hours after you’ve studied.
-So ideally you could attend a BBZ seminar and study some charts, go about your daily business, then do some exercise before firing up a session.
+So ideally you could watch a seminar and study some ranges, go about your daily business, then do some exercise before firing up a session.

 There’s a reason elite poker players like Jordan “bigbluffzinc” Drummond and Jason Koon always seem to know the correct plays.
-They exercise regularly and study hard, and therefore have range charts and bet sizes stored in their brains.
+They exercise regularly and study hard, and therefore have ranges and bet sizes stored in their brains.

 Take written notes

-The next time you settle in for a charts study session or a BBZ seminar, have a notepad and pen handy.
-It might seem old school considering you’re already sitting at your computer, but studies show that we’re more likely to remember things we write down by hand as opposed to typing out.
+The next time you settle in for a poker study session or a seminar, have a notepad and pen handy.
+It might seem old school considering you’re already sitting at your computer, but studies show that we’re more likely to remember things we write down by hand as opposed to typing them out.

-“Also, research has shown that when people take notes on their laptops, they tend to transcribe lectures verbatim.
-Conversely, when taking notes by hand, we tend to reframe the information in our own words–a more active kind of learning.”
+Research has also shown that when people take notes on their laptops, they tend to transcribe lectures word for word.
+When taking notes by hand, we tend to reframe the information in our own words, which is a more active kind of learning.
+So the next time you’re reviewing a hand history or watching a coaching video, grab a pen and write down the key takeaways.

 Spaced repetition